These are some frequently asked questions about the festival

 I’m a journalist, can I get a media pass?

-Contact [email protected] before Friday of the festival and this will be passed on to our press officer.
+Contact [email protected] the Monday before the festival and this will be passed on to our press officer.

 The museum is closed on the Sunday of the festival due to safety issues as the main stage is in operation.
 For more information about the museum click here.

-Sunday parking will be situated away from site – charges apply see costs here.
+Sunday parking will be situated away from site.
 It will be about a 5-10 minute walk maximum and will be well sign posted.
 There will also be a drop off point for less abled people and this will only be a 5 minute walk to site.
-For campers if you leave your space in the main festival field on the Sunday there is no guarantee that your space will be there on return.
-You may be asked to go to the Sunday car park, however you will be allowed back after the road opens at 6 p.m. to pack up your tent.

 Is there blue badge parking?

-We offer blue badge parking as close to the disabled toilet/shower facilities at main festival field.
+We offer blue badge parking as close to the disabled toilet/shower facilities at bottom main festival field.

 Is disabled parking free?